Medically reviewed by Drugs.com. Last updated on Sep 1, 2021.

 The presence of other medical problems may affect the use of sildenafil.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Abnormal penis, including a curved penis or birth defects or
+- Abnormal penis, including a curved penis or birth defects of the penis—Chance of problems occurring may be increased and sildenafil should be used with caution in these patients.

 - Heart attack (within the last 6 months) or